Elverhoj: The Arts and Crafts Colony at Milton-on-Hudson

 Ronald Patkus

-Ronald Patkus serves as head of the Archives & Special Collections Library and is the College Historian.
+Ronald Patkus received a BA from Boston College (1986), an MA and Certificate in Archival Management from the University of Connecticut (1987), an MS in Library Science from Simmons College (1993), and a PhD in History from Boston College (1997).
+He serves as head of the Archives & Special Collections Library and is the College Historian.
 A member of the History Department, he also holds the Frederick Weyerhaeuser Endowed Chair in Biblical Literature and Bibliography.
-He is the Library Liaison to the departments of German Studies and Italian.
 His teaching and research interests focus on the history of books and printing, and the history of Vassar.